Cheddarman/Html-day-2/readme.md

 Challenge #2.1: Let's practice writing some custom HTML as well.
 Follow the pattern in index.html and add 3 more Octocats to your web page.
 Use the Octodex at http://octodex.github.com if you need some images, or draw your own and include them in your Github repository!
 Goal #2.1: Submit your updated Github URL below.

 COMPLETED

+Epic Mode
+Challenge #3.1: Try making your web page responsive when the browser is resized.
+Here's a hint: consider what CSS rules you know that determine how many items are displayed inline.
+Goal #3.1: Submit your updated Github URL below.

+COMPLETED